-We have set out below target months which align to the Board of Management's 2021 schedule of Audit Committee and Board meetings.
+We have set out below target months which align to the Regional Board's 2022 schedule of Audit Committee and Board meetings.
 We will aim to meet these scheduled meetings however this will be monitored during the audit process and may require to be revised to reflect emerging issues as a result of the pandemic.

-Audit output Description Target month Deadline for submission to Audit Scotland External audit plan This report sets out the scope of our audit for 2020/21.
-May 2021 30 June 2021 Independent Auditor's Report This report will contain our opinion on the financial statements, the audited part of the remuneration report, annual governance statement and management commentary.
-December 2021 31 December 2021 Annual Report to the Board and the Auditor General for Scotland nd the we issue an annual report setting out 2021 Dece 31 December 2021
+Audit output Description Target month Deadline for submission to Audit Scotland External audit plan This report sets out the scope of our audit for 2021/22.
+May 2022 30 June 2022 Independent Auditor's Report This report will contain our opinion on the financial statements, the audited part of the remuneration report, annual governance statement and management commentary.
+December 2022 31 December 2022 Annual Report to the Regional Board and the Auditor General for Scotland At the conclusion of each year's audit we issue an annual report setting out the nature and extent of our audit work for the year and summarise our opinions, conclusions and the significant issues arising from our work.
+This report pulls together all of our work under the Code of Audit Practice.
+December 2022 31 December 2022

-- 96. Prior to submitting our outputs, we will discuss all issues with management to confirm factual accuracy and agree a draft action plan where appropriate. - 97.
+- 93. Prior to submitting our outputs, we will discuss all issues with management to confirm factual accuracy and agree a draft action plan where appropriate. - 94.
 The action plans within the reports will include prioritised recommendations, responsible officers and implementation dates.
 We will review progress against the action plans on a regular basis.